 If a child is experiencing an undiagnosed learning issue, the initial fallout often comes through emotions of frustration and anger.

-Often with learning challenges, a child’s ability does not jive with the expectations held for them by others, and when the reason why is unknown this can lead to a chronic cycle of stress, anger, and frustration.
+Often with learning challenges, a child’s ability does not jive with the expectations held for them by others.
+When the reason why is unknown this can lead to a chronic cycle of stress, irritability, and frustration.

 While anger is a healthy and natural emotion, many kids experience anger to a greater and more extreme degree causing enormous stress for the child and their family.